Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ## Features to implement:

 1. I wanted to add a register link in my header, and to link this to a register page.
-This page would allow the user the option to use our facilities on the website too as opposed to just the app.
+This page would allow the user the option to use our online ordering service on the website too as opposed to just the app.
 This is something that I will be able to do later in my developing career.

 ![header-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/header-desktop.png)